Becoming Catholic (RCIA)

 RCIA is a process of discerning one’s readiness for this commitment.

-- Deepening one’s faith in Jesus Christ through prayer and reflection
+- Deepening one’s knowing and believing in Jesus Christ through Scripture and prayer

 The RCIA process was more than I ever expected it to be.
 I am more connected to God now than ever before in my life.RCIA Participant